srmainwaring/curio_firmware/README.md

 ## Installation

-Here we describe how to build and install the firmware to you Arduino.
+Here we describe how to build and install the firmware to your Arduino.
 In the following SKETCHBOOK_PATH is the path to your Arduino sketchbook directory.